-- 515 Any type of jelly.

-- Lemon curd using 150ml freshly squeezed lemon juice, 110g unsalted butter, 350g granulated sugar and 150ml beaten fresh egg.
+- A jar of pickle of your choice. - 517 A jar of your favourite chutney. - Lemon curd using 150ml freshly squeezed lemon juice, 110g unsalted butter, 350g granulated sugar and 150ml beaten fresh egg. - FOR NOVICES ONLY: Your favourite single fruit jam.

-- 517 Cucumber pickle.

-- 518 Dried fruit chutney

-- FOR NOVICES ONLY: Your favourite single fruit jam.
 Open to individuals who have not won a preserves class previously at this show.